 Appendix B will have a list of the qualifying disciplines.
 Both the Appendices A and B will be available on the official website.

-Students aspiring to appear for the upcoming GATE 2020 Exam can follow these tips given below.
+Students aspiring to appear for the GATE Exam can follow these tips given below.
 Most students think that GATE is a very difficult exam.
 But with proper knowledge about the basics and constant practice they can easily ace this exam.

 Scan the syllabus